 1. Have recurring digital calendar reminders to remind you to pay your bills on time.
 You can also maintain a diary or a log, especially for your financial transactions and keep a track for making payments.
 Delayed payments not only result in late fees, but can adversely affect your credit score, too.

-2. Using credit card responsibly is, perhaps, the most essential yet most under-utilised way of improving your credit score.
+2. Using credit card responsibly is, perhaps, the most essential yet most under-utilized way of improving your credit score.
 You can start building a good credit history by:

 a.)
 Apply for a small loan, even though you might not need one, and pay it back on time with full interest.
 Do this when you have no credit history and want to build one.

 b.)
 Set up a savings account to pay off your credit card bills.
 Activate direct debit for all your transactions so you do not miss payments.
 Check the savings account each month for sufficient funds.